 History & Traditions

 Dartmouth's root system weaves through many pivotal moments in the history of the United States.
 Founded in 1769, the College has shaped the education landscape and prepared generations of leaders to advance industries, societies, and cultures.
-Dartmouth's founder, Eleazar Wheelock, a Congregational minister from Connecticut, established the College as an institution to educate Native Americans.
+Dartmouth's founder, Eleazar Wheelock, a Congregational minister from Connecticut, established the College "for the education and instruction of youth of the Indian tribes in this land...
+English Youth, and any others."
 Samson Occom, a Mohegan Indian and one of Wheelock's first students, was instrumental in raising the funds necessary to found the College.